Slip and Fall Accidents and Statistics

 Stairways that are unsafe due to narrowness or broken parts

 Uneven or faulty flooring

 Construction area falls due to unsafe practices, such as unguarded manholes

 Insufficient lighting that causes difficulties with vision

 Each of these common causes of slip and fall accidents occur every day and exist in many of our daily routines.
 Safety code violations, local and state code violations, or otherwise faulty pathways can be extremely dangerous.
 In certain situations, however, an at-fault party can be held liable for these hazards.
 Property owners are most commonly found to be at-fault for slip and fall accidents, but it is important to hire an experienced injury attorney soon after the accident.
 Unfortunately, proof of fault tends to disappear quickly after injury-related accidents, so the sooner you hire an attorney to represent your best interests, the sooner an investigation can begin.

-Our experienced team of attorneys stand ready to fight for justice on behalf of slip and fall accident victims in the New York area.
-To schedule a free initial consultation with our firm, please call our office at (929) 400-7608 or email us at email@example.com.
+Our experienced team of New York slip and fall attorneys stand ready to fight for justice on behalf of slip and fall accident victims in the New York area.
+To schedule a free initial consultation with our firm, please call our office at (929) 400-7608 or email us at firstname.lastname@example.org.